 Employment numbers are also very important for both economies, as they usually guide monetary policy for the Central Banks.
 Both the US Bureau of Labor Statistics and the UK Office of National Statistics release employment figures monthly.
 The figures usually spur much volatility on the GBP-USD.

-Furthermore, the GBPUSD has proven very sensitive to political news, and traders ought to keep track of political events in both the UK and US so as to take advantage of potential triggers to volatility.
-The GBP/USD is also positively correlated with the EUR-USD, but negatively correlated with the USDCHF.
+Furthermore, the GBP-USD has proven very sensitive to political news, and traders ought to keep track of political events in both the UK and US so as to take advantage of potential triggers to volatility.
+The GBP USD trading online is also positively correlated with the EUR-USD, but negatively correlated with the USDCHF.